Dr. Bojana Weatherly On Overcoming Victimhood, the Benefits of Meditation and Mindfulness, and More

 And one of the circumstances that’s been shown to have an effect on gene expression is mindfulness.
 Dr. Weatherly explains that people who engage in mindfulness impact the expression of several genes that are implicated in inflammation, “so we’ll get less prone inflammatory genes expressed in people who are meditating versus those who are not.
 It’s mind-blowing.”

-Proven Mindfulness Techniques to Implement
+Proven Mindfulness Exercises to Implement

+One of the biggest influences in Dr. Weatherly’s practice is the concept of Mindfulness-Based Stress Reduction, a very specific practice of mindfulness.
 Basically, what MBSR does is utilize specific mindfulness techniques to help people reduce their stress.
 While the idea of mindfulness is very buzzy in the wellness world, many of us don’t fully understand what, exactly, it entails.
 Dr. Weatherly explains that it’s simply the practice of being present and fully engaging with what’s going on in the current moment in time.
 “So it’s not worrying about the past or thinking about the future.
 It’s about the right now.
 Engaging in the present moment purposefully and intentionally,” she says.

 However, according to Dr. Weatherly, mindfulness doesn’t even have to be that structured.
 “I think we can be mindful when we’re doing anything,” she says.
 She describes one mindfulness class she took, where the instructor challenged students to simply do one mindful thing per day.
 That could be brushing your teeth, eating a meal, making your bed — anything, as long as you’re fully present and paying attention to the current moment.